COVID-19 Information for Students

 Q: Do all students need to provide proof of vaccination?

-Q: Which vaccines are accepted?
+Q: Which vaccines are recommended?

 A: SDCCD is only accepting vaccines recommended by the Center for Disease Control (CDC): https://cdc.gov/coronavirus/2019-ncov/vaccines/different-vaccines.html or the World Health Organization (WHO):